Gippsland Australia Where We Live

 Facing a Saturday with not much to do we decided that we would jump in the car and head up to Bruthen.
 You see The Bullet Brewery is a placeIi have always wanted to visit for a few beers and a meal.
 It is just one of those things: life, time and the opportunity had...read more

-What a way to spend Valentine's Day!
+What a way to spend Valentine's day...on the mighty Thomson Dam!
 We normally go camping with two other families on a regular basis and have been looking at camping up in the bush.
-Normally we would go to a caravan park that has all the facilities like a toilet and showers that will accommodate a...read more
+Normally we would go to a caravan park that has all the facilities like a toilet and...read more

-Mark and I had planned to go and see this museum with the girls on a short trip from home for something to do on a weekend, After Mark and I were ditched by the girls for a better offer we still decided to make the trip over to Fulham to see the Gippsland Armed Forces...read more
+Mark and I had planned to go and see this Armed Forces Museum with the girls on a short trip from home for something to do on a weekend.
+It had been one of the top things to do in Sale Victoria that had been on our list for a long time.
+After Mark and I were ditched...read more